The custom of fosterage was widely practiced in ancient Ireland as a means of strengthening kinship ties between clans.

 In general, girls were roughly one-third more expensive to foster than boys because their needs were seen as more complex.

-A girl in foster care was taught the typical female chores of the era, including how to run a house, how to herd lambs, and how to use a sieve.
+A girl in foster care was taught the typical female chores of the era, including running a house, herding lambs, and using a sieve.
 Girls from higher-class families were also taught to sew, cut, and embroider, which were associated with the noble classes.

-Children from wealthy families were educated and taught how to play board games in addition to learning how to ride a horse.
+Children from wealthy families were educated and taught to play board games, in addition to learning to ride a horse.

 The bonds created between the foster family and the foster child endured long after the child returned home.
 Brehon law stated that one of the four "legitimate killings" in Irish society was the "avenging of a foster-son of the kin".